 In implementing an e-workflow system, some workers might feel like their decision-making power is reduced.
 Others may feel like they are being overly monitored and that their privacy is being invaded.
 It’s important to help employees understand how the accountability of e-workflow will improve their work and corporate culture, while keeping some level of flexibility.

 Adding Accountability to Your Workplace with e-Workflow

 The workflows your business or organization uses to get work done already exist, with or without the insight to make them better.
 As technology improves and clients expect greater service and more accountability, there is no time like the present to invest in e-workflow.
-By streamlining processes and removing repetitive, manual tasks, your business will get work done, and get it done right.
+By streamlining processes and removing repetitive, manual tasks, your organization will get work done, and get it done right.

 Nobody wants to work in an organization where there is a corporate culture of blame and finger-pointing.
 E-workflow removes guesswork and emotion from understanding where things go wrong and where they are going right.
 Every task, action, and result has data attached to it, showing how things were done (or not done), by whom, and when.

 At GroupLink, we offer cloud-based e-workflow and work from home solutions for organizations and businesses in numerous industries.
 Our e-workflow solutions include everything HelpDesk, SafestSchools and Workflow Process and Incident Tracking.
 We work with each client to ensure that our e-workflow systems are well-suited for their needs and implemented and integrated properly.If you have any questions or want to learn more about our e-workflow systems, we are happy to help.
 Get in touch with our team online or call us at 801-335-0700.
 You can also email us at firstname.lastname@example.org.